 - Government bonds – such as those issued by the central Government.
 Bonds issued by the Government with a year or less to maturity are called “Bills”; bonds issued with 1-10 years to maturity are called “notes”; and bonds issued with more than 10 years to maturity are called “bonds”.
-The entire category of bonds issued by a government treasury are often collectively referred to as “treasuries.”
+The entire category of bonds issued by a government treasury is often collectively referred to as “treasuries.”

-Let’s Understand this with a practical example.
+Let’s understand this with a practical example.

 Ravi buys a bond with a face value of 1,00,000 a coupon of 9%, and a maturity of 10 years.
 This means Ravi will receive a total of 9000 of interest per year for the next 10 years.
 Here 9% is the coupon rate and maturity period is 10 years.
 Ravi will receive 100000 after 10 years.

 Bonds can be traded between persons or entities.
 Bonds are either sold at a premium to the face value or at a discount.